carlssonk/terraform-aws-infra/bootstrap/README.md

 ## Bootstrap user IAM policy

-Replace `ENVIRONMENT` with your environment (same as branch name and repo environment)
+Replace `ENVIRONMENT` with your environment/workspace (same as branch name and repo environment)

 > These may need to be changed based on your variables in the workflow files: `carlssonk`, `eu-north-1`, `terraform-state-bucket`, `terraform-lock-table`